btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 When the wallet loads (it may take few moments), on the right hand wallet explorer, toggle the `Advanced` options and then click `Wallet Info`.

 Select and **copy** the `Extended Account Public Key`.
-This is the **public** key from which BTCPay will derive addresses.
+This is the **public** key from which BTCPay Server will derive addresses.
 This cannot be used to derive private keys and spend the bitcoin.

 ![WasabiWallet](./img/WassabiWalletSetupBTCPay8.png)